Kempton Bunton: Theft

 According to his own account, Bunton learnt from conversations with guards at the National Gallery that the elaborate electronic security system of infrared sensors and alarms was deactivated in the early morning to allow for cleaning.
 Bunton claimed that on the early morning of 21 August 1961 he had loosened a window in a toilet and entered the gallery.
 He further claimed that he had then prised the framed painting from the display and escaped via the window.

 The police initially assumed that an expert art thief was responsible.
-A letter was received by the Reuters news agency, however, requesting a donation of £140,000 to charity to pay for TV licences for poorer people, and demanding an amnesty for the thief, after which the painting would be returned.
+A letter was received by the Reuters news agency, however, requesting a donation of £140,000 to charity to pay for television licences for poorer people, and demanding an amnesty for the thief, after which the painting would be returned.
 The request was declined.

 Return and prosecution

 In 1965, four years after the theft, Bunton contacted a newspaper and, through a left-luggage office at Birmingham New Street railway station, returned the painting voluntarily.
 Six weeks later, he also surrendered to the police, who initially discounted him as a suspect, considering it unlikely that a 61-year-old retiree, weighing 17 stone, could have carried out the theft.

 During the subsequent trial, the jury convicted Bunton only of the theft of the frame, which had not been returned.
 Bunton's defence team, led by Jeremy Hutchinson QC, successfully claimed that Bunton never wanted to keep the painting, which meant he could not be convicted of stealing it.
 Bunton was sentenced to and served three months in prison.